Artemisia annua & artemisinin: history & research – Herbal D-tox 🍃 | Produits 100% naturels

 4. Remove the tea bag and enjoy.

 The taste of Artemisia annua infusion is typically bitter , with herbaceous notes.
 The intensity of the bitterness can vary slightly depending on the steeping time.
 For those unaccustomed to bitter flavors, it may be surprising at first.
-It can be consumed plain or perhaps sweetened with a touch of honey or stevia, although the bitterness is often considered part of its traditional benefits, particularly for digestion.
+It can be consumed plain or perhaps sweetened with a touch of honey or stevia, although the bitterness is often considered part of its traditional character, particularly in relation to digestion.

 Quality and Purity: The Herbal D-Tox Commitment